allenfrostline/hexo-theme-nella/README.md

 - Consistent in colors and comments systems (e.g. gitment & gitalk, which Apollo didn't have)
 - Academic in fonts

-In general, the theme supports features including but not limited to:
+Specifically, the theme supports features including but not limited to:

 - Local search
 - Customizable independent pages: About, Tags, Categories, etc.
+- Palatino-like fonts (more consistent with academic writing)
+- Footnotes with quick returning links
 - Mathjax ($\LaTeX$) and Flowcharts
 - Background music
 - RSS